thkukuk/firewalld-container/README.md

 There are two ways to build a firewalld container:

 * [firewalld-image.kiwi](firewalld-image.kiwi) is a template for [kiwi](https://github.com/OSInside/kiwi) using the openSUSE busybox container as base container.
 * [Dockerfile](Dockerfile) is a template to build the image the traditional way using the openSUSE Tumbleweed base container.
-The result is much bigger than with busybox.
+The result is much bigger than with busybox and the Dockerfile does not really work yet.

 ## Reporting bugs